The School Nurse

 Greendale Nurse Practitioner

 Mrs. Sharon Solomon is a Family Nurse Practitioner and comes to the Greendale School District by way of Aurora Health Care, where she has worked since 1995 in various roles.
 She has been a Family Nurse Practitioner with Aurora since 2005.
-She is available to assist Greendale School District staff, their families and students.
+She is available to assist Greendale School District staff (and staff family) as well as Greendale School District students.
 She is helping the Greendale Schools in the following ways:

 Amanda Smith, BSN, RN

 Sharon Solomon, MSN, RN, APNP